deskpro/token-field/README.md

 ## Styling

-`src/styles/deskpro-components.scss` has to be imported if deskpro-components are not in used on your project
+`src/styles/deskpro-components.scss` has to be imported if `@deskpro/react-components` are not in used on your project